MultiSafepay/docs/content/api/payment_methods/post-order-applepay.md

 Specifies the payment flow for the checkout process.
 For the Apple Pay direct integration, use `direct`.

 ----------------
-`order_id` | integer / string | required
+`order_id` | string | required

 Your unique identifier for the order.
-Maximum number of characters: 35.
+Format: Maximum 35 characters.

 ----------------
 `gateway` | string | required